mmccoy-01/mmccoy-01.github.io/README.md

 rather than a manually maintained historical claim.
 The date is the Apple catalog release date, not a claim about a separate single release.

-### GitHub card

-The GitHub card has a complete static fallback and enhances itself in the browser with the public GitHub REST API.
-It shows years on GitHub, public repositories, stars earned across owned public repositories, an estimated public commit count, and up to three recently updated non-fork repositories.
-The commit figure uses GitHub's public commit search and is deliberately marked as an estimate because it can omit private work and commits outside indexed default branches.
-Responses are cached in the visitor's browser for one hour to respect GitHub's unauthenticated and search rate limits.
-No token, private data, backend, or exposed secret is used; if an endpoint is unavailable, the rest of the card and profile link continue to work.

 Run the page's dependency-free checks with:

 ```powershell